Mazda MX-5 (NC): 2005—2008 (NC1)

-The NC featured exterior styling by Yasushi Nakamuta sharing no components with the NB, except for the fender-mounted turn signal lights on non-U.S. models, and rear differential internals.
+Yasushi Nakamuta designed the exterior of the NC, reusing no components of the NB, except for the fender-mounted turn signal lights on non-U.S. models, and rear differential internals.
 The chief designer of this model generation was Moray Callum.
 The 2003 Mazda Ibuki concept served as a preview of the new model.
 The suspension changed from a four-wheel double wishbone setup to a front wishbone/rear multilink setup, shared with the Mazda RX-8.
-NC models featured traction control and stability control.
+NC models had traction control and stability control.
 According to Car and Driver, the NC has a skidpad number of 0.90g.

-For the U.S., the engine was the 16-valve, 2.0 L MZR LF-VE DOHC I4, producing 130 kW and 190 Nm of torque coupled to either a 5-speed or a 6-speed manual transmission or 118 kW with the optional 6-speed automatic transmission.
+For the U.S., the engine was the 16-valve, 2.0 L MZR LF-VE DOHC I4, producing 166 hp and 190 Nm of torque coupled to either a 5-speed or a 6-speed manual transmission, or 158 hp with the optional 6-speed automatic transmission.
 A limited-slip differential was available with the 6-speed manual option.
 In Australia, the 2.0 L MZR was offered, rated at 118 kW and 188 Nm of torque and the 6-speed manual transmission and LSD are standard.
 In Europe, two engines were offered: the 2.0 L MZR LF-VE rated at 118 kW and 188 Nm of torque, coupled to the 6-speed manual transmission; and a new 1.8 L MZR L8-VE, rated at 94 kW and 167 Nm, coupled to the 5-speed manual transmission.

 A 6-speed automatic transmission, with steering wheel-mounted paddle shifters, was optional.
 A test by Car and Driver magazine revealed a 0-60 mph time of 6.5 s for the 2.0 L U.S.-spec NC.
 Manufacturer figures for the European-spec model are: 0-100 km/h in 9.4 s for the 1.8 and 7.9 s for the 2.0.
 As of this generation, the car no longer complies with Japanese law's maximum exterior width dimension for the mid-size vehicle tax class, making Japanese buyers liable for additional costs for ownership.